Skip to contents

 Note

 CATS loggers can produce very large csv files which are slow to process.
 This function is (somewhat) optimised for speed and memory use so will tolerate large files.
 But processing could be slow.
-Note also that although CATs tags use a NED axis orientation for 3D sensors, this function converts to the NEU orientation expected by the animaltag tool kit.
-To revert (if continuing analysis with CATs-specific tools outside animaltags), simply multiply all z-axis values by -1.
-Also note that Cade et al. 2021 note that not all CATs tags have the same internal orientation of the triaxial sensors -- such that the first column in the data may or may not be the "x axis."
+Note also that although CATs tags use a NED axis orientation for 3D sensors, **this function converts to the NEU orientation** expected by the animaltag tool kit.
+To revert (if continuing analysis with CATs-specific tools outside animaltags), simply multiply all z-axis values by -1, and consider editing the metadata.
+Also note that according to Cade et al. 2021, not all CATs tags have the same internal orientation of the triaxial sensors – such that the first column in the data may or may not be the "x axis."
 Here, we assume that the three columns of data for any triaxial sensor are correctly labeled with X,Y,Z included in the column name in the CATs csv file.
 If not, further data-based bench calibration of the device may be needed to determine correct axis orientation.

 Examples